 Animal studies with irbesartan showed transient toxic effects (increased renal pelvic cavitation, hydroureter or subcutaneous oedema) in rat foetuses, which were resolved after birth.
 In rabbits, abortion or early resorption was noted at doses causing significant maternal toxicity, including mortality.
 No teratogenic effects were observed in the rat or rabbit.

-Hydrochlorothiazide: although equivocal evidence for a genotoxic or carcinogenic effect was found in some experimental models, the extensive human experience with hydrochlorothiazide has failed to show an association between its use and an increase in neoplasms.
+Hydrochlorothiazide: Equivocal evidence of a genotoxic or carcinogenic effect was observed in some experimental models.

 6 PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

 Tablet core